Communication between Nodes and the Control Plane

 Node to Control Plane

-All communication paths from the nodes to the control plane terminate at the apiserver (none of the other master components are designed to expose remote services).
-In a typical deployment, the apiserver is configured to listen for remote connections on a secure HTTPS port (443) with one or more forms of client authentication enabled.
+Kubernetes has a "hub-and-spoke" API pattern.
+All API usage from nodes (or the pods they run) terminates at the API server.
+None of the other control plane components are designed to expose remote services.
+The API server is configured to listen for remote connections on a secure HTTPS port (typically 443) with one or more forms of client authentication enabled.
 One or more forms of authorization should be enabled, especially if anonymous requests or service account tokens are allowed.

-Pods that wish to connect to the apiserver can do so securely by leveraging a service account so
+Pods that wish to connect to the API server can do so securely by leveraging a service account so

-As a result, the default operating mode for connections from the nodes and pods running on the nodes to the control plane is secured by default and can run over untrusted and/or public networks.
+As a result, the default operating mode for connections from the nodes and pod running on the nodes to the control plane is secured by default and can run over untrusted and/or public networks.

-Control Plane to node
+Control plane to node

-apiserver to kubelet
+API server to kubelet

-The connections from the apiserver to the kubelet are used for:
+The connections from the API server to the kubelet are used for:

 - Fetching logs for pods.

 kubectl) to running pods.

 - Providing the kubelet's port-forwarding functionality.

 These connections terminate at the kubelet's HTTPS endpoint.
-By default, the apiserver does not verify the kubelet's serving certificate, which makes the connection subject to man-in-the-middle attacks, and unsafe to run over untrusted and/or public networks.
+By default, the API server does not verify the kubelet's serving certificate, which makes the connection subject to man-in-the-middle attacks and unsafe to run over untrusted and/or public networks.

 To verify this connection, use the

---kubelet-certificate-authority flag to provide the apiserver with a root certificate bundle to use to verify the kubelet's serving certificate.
+server with a root certificate bundle to use to verify the kubelet's serving certificate.

-If that is not possible, use SSH tunneling between the apiserver and kubelet if required to avoid connecting over an untrusted or public network.
+If that is not possible, use SSH tunneling between the API server and kubelet if required to avoid connecting over an untrusted or public network.

 Finally, Kubelet authentication and/or authorization should be enabled to secure the kubelet API.

-apiserver to nodes, pods, and services
+API server to nodes, pods, and services

 and are therefore neither authenticated nor encrypted.
-They can be run over a secure HTTPS connection by prefixing
+They can be run over a secure HTTPS

 Kubernetes supports SSH tunnels to protect the control plane to nodes communication paths.
-In this configuration, the apiserver initiates an SSH tunnel to each node in the cluster (connecting to the ssh server listening on port 22) and passes all traffic destined for a kubelet, node, pod, or service through the tunnel.
+In this configuration, the API server initiates an SSH tunnel to each node in the cluster (connecting to the SSH server listening on port 22) and passes all traffic destined for a kubelet, node, pod, or service through the tunnel.
 This tunnel ensures that the traffic is not exposed outside of the network in which the nodes are running.

 Kubernetes v1.18 [beta]